habanoz/habanoz-tech-blog/_posts/2021-01-01-leetcode-spiral-matrix.md

 - Actual corners are invalid matrix indices.
 For example i or j indices cannot be less than zero.
 - Visited corners are matrix elements that are already visited.
 The solution requires the visited matrix elements are marked with value None.

+First column index is incremented.
+Then on the first corner, row index is incremented.
+Then on the first corner column index is decremented.
+Then on the first corner, row index is decremented.
+Then on the first corner, column index is incremented again.

 Space complexity is O(1): No extra space is used.
 Time complexity is O(ij): i is the number of rows, j is the number of columns.